McKinley County Court Records

 Divorce Records

-Divorce decrees and related filings are available from the District Court Clerk’s office.
-Individuals may also search for case information through the New Mexico Court Case Lookup tool.
-Alternatively, a formal request may be submitted via the IPRA online form by selecting the 11th Judicial District Court and providing the case number or names of the parties.
+Divorce decrees and related filings are available from the District Court Clerk's office.
+You can also search for case information through the New Mexico Court Case Lookup tool, or submit a formal request via the IPRA online form by selecting the 11th Judicial District Court and providing the case number or names of the parties.

 Marriage Records